kegadev/circulito/README.md

 ## Features

 - Display circular wheel charts with customizable sections.
-- Easily visualize data by providing percentages and corresponding colors.
+- Easily visualize data by providing amounts or percentages and corresponding colors.
+- Gradient decoration on sections and background.
+- Interactive sections: `hover` and `onTap` events;
+- Animated sections.

 ## Getting started